 Symptoms of Dysmenorrhea

-Your Forest Hills, Queens specialist classifies your cramps as primary dysmenorrhea or secondary dysmenorrhea.
-Primary dysmenorrhea are painful periods in young women directly related to their cycle.
-Symptoms of primary dysmenorrhea involve:
+Your Forest Hills, Queens specialist will classify your cramps as primary dysmenorrhea or secondary dysmenorrhea.
+Primary dysmenorrhea (painful periods in young women) is directly related to their cycle.
+Symptoms of primary dysmenorrhea include:

 - Onset shortly after menarche — usually within six months, but possibly up to two years